CamLee27/CamLee27/README.md

 I graduated **Summa Cum Laude** from Millikin University with a Bachelor of Science in Cybersecurity and Management Information Systems and a minor in Entrepreneurship.

-Outside of technology, I competed as a collegiate wrestler for four years and earned Scholar All-American and All-Conference recognition.
+Outside of technology, I competed as a collegiate wrestler for four years and earned Scholar All-American, All-Conference, and more.

 My experience as an athlete and coach has helped me develop discipline, leadership, communication, accountability, and the ability to stay composed while solving problems.